 Picture Shown: Azek Gate Kit & material retails for $750; several hours of labor required to put together and construct!

-2) Why do we use Tex Accents material for the Frames of our composite gates?
+2) Why do we use 2 X 4 Trex material for the Frames of our composite gates?

-Other composite 2 X 4 stock material is actually smaller in dimension than the Accents (has only one side finished) and does not work nearly as well as the Accents stock.
+Actual Trex Railing material is smaller in dimension and has only one side finished.
+It does not work nearly as well as the composite stock material we use.